DaveBackus/Data_Bootcamp_Book/pandas-input.md

 2  Spencer   5   6  7.8  0.833333  13.8
 ```

 Let's think about what we've done here.
 One line of code computes all the observations of a new variable `y1`.
 In Excel, we would compute the first observation of `y1`, then copy the formula to the other observations.
 Here they all happen at once.
-Underlying this must be a loop of some sort, but we don't have to worry about that, it's all built into Pandas.

 ## Dataframe methods